Department of Computer and Information Sciences

 CS-150.
 Intro Computers & Information Processing.
 3.00 Credits.

 Study of computer systems including programming, hardware, software, information processing using business and scientific applications, robotics, and security.
 Emphasis on the theoretical as well as research and development aspects of computers.
 Students will work on assignments/projects aligned with their major and will develop web pages.
-Course Type(s): Stem.
+Course Type(s): Stem, Core curriculum course.

 CS-157.
 Ms Excel for Accounting and Business Env.
 3.00 Credits.